ankitpokhrel/wp-dev/README.md

         -h | --help   Display this help text
 ```

+### Override project configuration
+To override configurations for a project, copy `core/configs/default` folder and name it to your website name you are
+using in `setups.yml`.
+You can now change required configurations for the project.
+The system will first check if the
+configuration for the website is available and builds it, if not, it will use default configuration.

 ### Volumes
 All volumes are mounted inside `.data` folder except the logs.
 Logs are mounted inside `logs` folder.